oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

 For online or offline updates:

-  - Specify a new or changed WDT ConfigMap that contains model files and use your Domain YAML file `configuration.model.configMap` field to reference the map.
+  - Specify a new or changed WDT ConfigMap that contains model files and use your domain resource YAML file `configuration.model.configMap` field to reference the map.
     The model files in the ConfigMap will be merged with any model files in the image.
     Ensure the ConfigMap is deployed to the same namespace as your domain.

-  - Change, add, or delete secrets that are referenced by macros in your model files and use your Domain YAML file `configuration.secrets` field to reference the secrets.
+  - Change, add, or delete secrets that are referenced by macros in your model files and use your domain resource YAML file `configuration.secrets` field to reference the secrets.
     Ensure the secrets are deployed to the same namespace as your domain.

 For offline updates only, there are two additional options:

   - Supply a new image with new or changed model files.
-    - If the files are located in the image specified in the Domain YAML file `spec.image`, then change this field to reference the image.
+    - If the files are located in the image specified in the domain resource YAML file `spec.image`, then change this field to reference the image.
     - If you are using
       [common mounts]({{< relref "/userguide/managing-domains/model-in-image/common-mounts.md" >}})